lalagkaspn/mendelian_comorbidity/README.md

 NOTE: all the publicly available data needed to run the above scripts are made available in this repository.
 For the non-publicly available data, information about how to download it after getting the corresponding licenses is included in the each script.

-If you have any questions, feel free to reach out to Panos by e-mail at [panagiotis.lalagkas@gmail.com](mailto:panagiotis.lalagkas@gmail.com)
+If you have any questions, please reach out to [panagiotis.lalagkas@gmail.com](mailto:panagiotis.lalagkas@gmail.com)